Toxic Waste Treatment

 Temporary classified storage field

-The toxic waste are properly packaged by trained technians and transported
+The toxic waste is properly packaged by trained technicians and transported to the Environmental Resource Management Center at NCKU

 Policy and Pretreatment (autoclave) of Biohazardous Toxic Waste